Universality of Top Rank Statistics for Brownian Reshuffling: Universality of reshuffling for asymptotically constant negative drift

 has a stationary state solution

 For large positive $x$, the probability density behaves asymptotically as $p_{\rm stat}(x) \sim e^{-\alpha x}$.
 We silently assumed that stationary states exist, which imposes some conditions on $\mu(x)$, also for $x\rightarrow -\infty$.
-As an example, we consider in our simulations the position dependent drift
+As an example, we consider the position dependent drift in our simulations.

 with $\alpha>0$.
 In the Monte-Carlo simulations, we used an approximated version of Eq. (\ref{drif})